Tsuredure Children Season 2: Release date, news and rumors

 The anime adaptation unfortunately ends here.

-What’s Going on With Studio Gokumi?
+What’s going on with Studio Gokumi?

-Tsuredure Children aired on July 4, 2017, which was during the busiest year that the animated studio has ever been to date (never before, and never has been since).
+Tsuredure Children aired on July 4, 2017, which was during the busiest year that Studio Gokumi has ever been to date (never before, and never has been since).
 The episodes were delivered in short 12-minute formats (usually focusing on one couple for each half), and concluded with twelve total episodes on September 19, 2017.
 Hiraku Kaneko served as its main director, with the scripts shortly modified chronologically by Tatsuhiko Urahata.
 Tenmon (Ef: A Tale of Memories) then composed the music for the series.

 Despite being founded only ten years ago, the vivid, and striking character color combination expertise that its animation staff accumulated from being ex-Gonzo members is nothing to be scoffed at.
 This is pretty evident in the anime series that the team is now very renowned for: The Yuki Yuna is a Hero series.
 Thus, filling the hues of the innocent romantic world of Tsuredure Children definitely went in line with the studio’s other relative works so far.